L0G1C/Hello-Trumpy/readme.txt

 When activated, this plugin will pull a random quote using the amazing [What Does Trump Think](https://whatdoestrumpthink.com/api-docs/index.html)
 API, and place it in the upper right hand corner of every page on the Admin Dashboard.

+**Now with shortcode support!**
+You can now add a shortcode "[hello-trumpy]" to your post/page and a random Trump quote shall appear.
+If you'd like to, you can use the "shortcode enabled text" widget plugin, or have a theme developer create a hook in your theme and allow the shortcode to be placed in your widgets as well!

 Features great, inspirational quotes such as:
 >"My whole life is about winning.
 I don't lose often.
 I almost never lose."

 > "I love the poorly educated."

 > "I have a great relationship with the blacks."

 > "I'd like to use really foul language.
 I won't do it.
 I was going to say they're really full of s**t, but I won't say that."

 == Installation ==